 As we continue our ‘Tithing on Trial’ series, we will evaluate the most common tithing arguments used to defend its practice.
 So let’s evaluate another argument used to promote tithing.
 This argument comes directly from a well-known author on finances from Crown Financial Ministries – Larry Burkett.
 He has now passed, but we are going to evaluate his argument below taken from his book, “Giving & Tithing.”

-While reading through the book, “TIthing & Giving” by Larry Burkett i came across a section that asked “Is Tithing Legalism”?
-At the beginning Larry states this, “Although the tithe is mentioned in the law, no punishment was indicated for not tithing.
+While reading through the book, “TIthing & Giving” by Larry Burkett I came across a section that asked, “Is Tithing Legalism”?
+In the beginning, Larry states, “Although the tithe is mentioned in the law, no punishment was indicated for not tithing.
 There is a consequence (the loss of blessings), but there is no punishment from God for not tithing.”

 - You are under grace (Romans 6:14)

-- Our gifts are sweet-smelling sacrifice that is acceptable and pleasing to God (Philippians 4:18)
+- Our gifts are a sweet-smelling sacrifice that is acceptable and pleasing to God (Philippians 4:18)